High Temperature Massless Scalar Partition Function on General Stationary Backgrounds: Equilibrium scalar partition function to second order in derivatives

 The derivative expansion of the partition function is implemented by the Seeley-DeWitt series of the heat kernel in the coincidence limit

 where the first few coefficients are given by~\cite{Gilkey:1975iq,Avramidi:1990je,Avramidi:2000bm,Vassilevich:2003xt,Avra2015}

-In the expression of~$b_{3}(\mathbf{x})$ we omitted terms with more than four derivatives, while~$R_{ijk\ell}$ and~$R_{ij}$ are respectively the Riemann and Ricci tensors of the transverse metric~$g_{ij}$.
-As shown in ref.~\cite{Parker:1984dj} (see also~\cite{Parker:1985mv,Parker:2009uva}), the exponential in eq.~\eqref{eq:shortpropertimeexp_general} resums nonderivative contributions of~$\mathcal{Q}$ and~$R$ to all orders in~$s$, which are therefore absent from the coefficients shown in~\eqref{eq:bs}.
+Here,~$R_{ijk\ell}$ and~$R_{ij}$ are, respectively, the Riemann and Ricci tensors of the transverse metric~$g_{ij}$, while in the expression of~$b_{3}(\mathbf{x})$ the ellipsis stands for terms with more than four derivatives.
+As shown in ref.~\cite{Parker:1984dj} (see also~\cite{Parker:1985mv,Parker:2009uva}), the exponential in Eq.~\eqref{eq:shortpropertimeexp_general} resums nonderivative contributions of~$\mathcal{Q}$ and~$R$ to all orders in~$s$, which are therefore absent from the coefficients shown in~\eqref{eq:bs}.

 A calculation of the partition function~\eqref{eq:logZ(beta)_heat_kernel} using eqs.~\eqref{eq:shortpropertimeexp_general} and~\eqref{eq:bs} shows that, to second order in derivatives, only the coefficients~$b_{2}(\mathbf{x})$ and~$b_{3}(\mathbf{x})$ contribute, leading to the result\footnote{In writing this equation, we exploited the freedom associated with the existence of the total derivative combination~$\beta^{-1}\big[\partial_{i}(\sqrt{g}g^{ij}\partial_{j}\sigma)-\sqrt{g}g^{ij}\partial_{i}\sigma \partial_{j}\sigma\big]=\partial_{i}\big(\beta^{-1}\sqrt{g}g^{ij}\partial_{j}\sigma\big)$, taking the terms~$\beta^{-1}R$,~$\beta^{-1}\sqrt{g}g^{ij}\partial_{i}\sigma \partial_{j}\sigma$, and~$f_{ij}f^{ij}$ as independent.}